15 Desserts For Gestational Diabetes

 chocolate-dipped-strawberries-dessert-for-gestational-diabetes

-Great for breakfast or dessert, just layer some Greek yoghurt, berries and a little granola in a glass and you’ve got yourself a fancy but very nutritious parfait!
+Great for breakfast or dessert, just layer some Greek yogurt, frozen or fresh berries and a little granola in a glass and you’ve got yourself a fancy but very nutritious parfait!

 3. Baked Apples